uboslinux/ubos-docs/source/about.rst

  * Unlike most other distros, UBOS does not try to provide every conceivable package.
    Instead, we try to provide **as few packages as possible** by eliminating alternate packages that provide the same functionality.
-For example, we picked Apache over nginx (due to larger software support).
+For example, we picked Apache over nginx (due to broader software support).
 To support the goals of UBOS, this has great advantages: for example, it makes testing much simpler, because UBOS has far less code, and far fewer configurations need to be tested.
 This in turn makes application developers' lives easier.